April 14, 2015

 - Place the shredded zucchini in a colander and sprinkle with about ¼ teaspoon salt.

-- Preheat your waffle maker to a medium setting (if available).
+- Preheat your waffle maker to medium heat.

-- In a large bowl, whisk together the egg, milk, and ¼ cup of the grated Parmesan.
+- In a large bowl, whisk together the egg, milk, and ¼ cup of the grated Parmesan cheese.

 - In a small bowl, combine the flour with Italian seasoning.